krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

    => false
 ```

-Okay, so it&rsquo;s not the encoding.
+Okay, so it's not the encoding.
 Both strings are UTF-8, and appear to have the same glyphs,
-but aren&rsquo;t binary equivalent.
+but aren't binary equivalent.

 ## And now the title of this post makes more sense

 After some judicious (and lucky) searching, I found this statement on the Unicode web site:

-> For round-trip compatibility with existing standards, Unicode has encoded many entities that are really variants of the same abstract character.[^fn3]
+> For round-trip compatibility with existing standards, Unicode has encoded many entities that are really variants of the same abstract character. [^3]

 In other words, there can be more than one binary representation for a given string.